 Other State of Israel Debt Instruments.
-The State instruments, issues debt including securities denominated in U.S. dollars, whose names, series, maturities, denominations, issue dates, interest commencement dates, maturity dates and/or other integral terms may be similar to those of the bonds.
+The State issues debt instruments, including securities denominated in U.S. dollars, whose names, series, maturities, denominations, issue dates, interest commencement dates, maturity dates and/or other integral terms may be similar to those of the bonds.
 The bonds offered hereby are considered a separate and distinct class of securities, for all purposes, from any other State of Israel debt instruments irrespective of any such similarity.
-For purposes of a redemption at the option of the State, the bonds will be called in
+For purposes of a redemption at the option of the State, the bonds will be called in accordance with the provisions of the Fiscal Agency Agreement, and there will be no aggregation of different series or other debt instruments of the State (see "Early Redemption - Redemption at the Option of the State" above).